Using and maintaining your equipment

 • the recorded or indicated weight or measure.

-When you're weighing goods with scales, make sure the indicator is reading zero (0) before you use them.
+Prior to weighing goods, make sure the indicator is reading zero (0) before you use the instrument.

-If you're selling pre-packed goods, or loose goods that you're packaging in front of the purchaser (eg, deli bags or pottles), you must deduct the weight of all packaging from the weight sold.
-If your scales have a tare button you can use this to zero the weight of the packaging or container before you weigh the goods.
+If you're selling pre-packed goods, or loose goods that you're packaging in front of the purchaser (such as deli bags or pottles), you must deduct the weight of all packaging material.
+If your weighing equipment has a tare button, you can use this to deduct the weight of the packaging or container before you weigh the goods (that is, tare off the packing material).

-Scales can be inaccurate if they're not level.
-Regularly check the level bubble on weighing equipment, if there is one.
+Weighing equipment can be inaccurate if they're not level.
+Regularly check the level indicator on, if there is one.
+If equipment is moved, recheck the level indicator to ensure the equipment is level before use.

 Setting the control point on checkweighers

-Checkweighers should be set to reject anything below the stated net quantity that they're packing to.
-Manufacturers and packers who knowingly set their checkweigher to accept products that are below their stated quantity may leave themselves open to prosecution for packing a non-conforming batch.
+When using automatic weighing or measuring equipment, checkweighers can be used.
+These can be introduced at the end of the production line to ‘reject’ anything below the stated net quantity of the product that is being packed.
+Manufacturers and packers who knowingly set their checkweigher to accept products that are below their stated quantity may leave themselves open to enforcement action for packing short measure goods.

 Ensuring your equipment is accurate